-PRP-sponsored reforestation research at the Education Center began in 1980 and continues today.
-Mine reforestation techniques developed through this research are being used by the coal industry in West Virginia, Kentucky, and Ohio as well as Virginia.
-PRP’s reforestation research program has developed reforestation methods which reduce reclamation costs, improve regulatory compliance, and increase post-mining timber productivity in comparison to conventional mine reforestation.
-The current research emphasis is reforestation with hardwood species.
+Mined land reforestation research at the Education Center began in 1980 and continues today.
+Mine reforestation techniques developed through this research are being used by the coal industry throughput Appalachia.
+The Powell River Project's reforestation research program has developed reforestation methods which reduce reclamation costs, improve regulatory compliance, and increase post-mining timber productivity of post-mining forests.

 Visitors from Around Virginia and Around the World

 The site has hosted visitors from around the country and around the world.
 Visitors from throughout the USA, as well as China, Germany, Mexico, Canada, Netherlands, Sweden, England, Denmark, New Zealand, Brazil, Ukraine, and Guatamala, have visited the Powell River Project Research and Education Center.